bryan-at-looker/embed-sdk-sko-markdown/section5.md

 ![Vis Swap](https://raw.githubusercontent.com/bryan-at-looker/embed-sdk-sko-markdown/master/images/section5-donut-swap.gif?raw=true)

 Lets find a very specific tile and have a control that only updates that one tile.
-Donut charts suck, but execs love them, so lets create a button that lets you toggle the donut on and off.
-Lets do this by just targeting a single element.
+There may be situationas where your embedding customer would like to be able to change configuration options on the fly.
+For example, changing the visualization type, hiding certain fields, or re-calculating a goal line.
+In this example, we will create a button that lets you toggle a donut on and off, but any visualization configuration is available to change.

-We've been logging the options for dynamic dashboard control, so lets poke around in our console (Command+Shift+J) in there to find the `looker_donut_multiples`.
+We need to figure out which element we want to swap the visualization configuration on.
+We've been logging the options for dynamic dashboard control, so lets poke around in our console (Command+Shift+J) in there to find the Active Users tile that is of visualization type `looker_donut_multiples`.

 ```js
 {